American Dream (shopping mall): 2011–2016: American Dream Meadowlands

-On April 29, 2011, the New Jersey Sports and Exposition Authority completed a deal with Triple Five Group, the owners of two of North America's largest malls: West Edmonton Mall and the Mall of America, who had previously proposed "MeadowFest America" for the New Jersey site in 2002, before the contract was awarded to Mills Corporation.
+On April 29, 2011, the New Jersey Sports and Exposition Authority completed a deal with the Canadian Triple Five Group, the developers, owners and operators of two of North America's largest malls: West Edmonton Mall and the Mall of America, who had previously proposed MeadowFest America for the New Jersey site in 2002, before the contract was awarded to the Mills Corporation.
 Triple Five assumed ownership of the mall and renamed it "American Dream Meadowlands", announcing a tentative opening date of early 2014, to coincide with Super Bowl XLVIII at MetLife Stadium.
 The deal was officially announced on May 3, 2011.
-Among the changes to the project would an expansion to 3 million square feet, an 8.5-acre indoor glass-domed amusement park, water parks, and an ice skating rink.
-In July 2012 DreamWorks Animation CEO Jeffrey Katzenberg announced that a DreamWorks Water Park would open at the mall.
+Among the changes to the project would be an expansion to 3 million square feet, an 8.5-acre indoor glass-domed amusement park, water parks, and an ice skating rink.
+In July 2012, DreamWorks Animation CEO Jeffrey Katzenberg announced that a DreamWorks Water Park would open at the mall.